Step-by-Step Enemy Creation

 Before starting, ensure you have:

-• Character skeletal mesh with animations
+• Character skeletal mesh with attack animations

 • Attack animation montages with hit frames identified